huaminghuangtw/Evergreen-Notes/Permanent-Notes/time-is-the-most-valuable-asset.md

 	It’s easy to notice when you’ve spent money, but the loss of time often goes unnoticed until it’s too late.

-	Make sure you’re making intentional trades — _you can always make more money, but you can never make more time._
+	Make sure you’re making intentional trades.
+Aim to make every minute on this Earth count for something. <mark>You can always make more money, but you can never make more time.</mark>

 	Being cheap with your time and generous with your money allows you to focus on what truly matters and achieve greater freedom in the long run.